Strong notice taken over info on Indian false flag operation: FO

 The spokesman to several queries demanded from India is reminded once again of its obligations and urged to carry out a comprehensive investigation into the tragic incident in which 11 Pakistani Hindus died and inform it of the progress.

+“Pakistan has already put forth irrefutable evidence, extensively documenting India’s active planning, promoting, aiding, abetting, financing and execution of terrorist activities in Pakistan,” he said.

+“Publication of the recent report by EU DisinfoLab only substantiates Pakistan’s position in front of the International community and further corroborates its long-held position about India’s incurable obsession with Pakistan,” he added.

-To a query about the death of Ms Karima Baloch, the spokesman said immediately upon learning about the issue, the Consulate General of Pakistan in Toronto requested the Toronto Police to share information and details of the cause of her death.
+To a query about the death of Ms Karima Baloch a Pakistani who was found dead in Toronto, the spokesman said immediately upon learning about the issue, the Consulate General of Pakistan in Toronto requested the Toronto Police to share information and details of the cause of her death.

 “According to Toronto Police, the circumstance have been investigated and officers have determined this to be a non-criminal death and no foul play is suspected.
 The family has been updated,” he added.